DeepSpace2/StyleFrame/docs/api_documentation.rst

 :obj: Any object that pandas' dataframe can be initialized with: an existing dataframe, a dictionary,
       a list of dictionaries or another StylerFrame.
-:styler_obj: A Styler object.
+:styler_obj: (Styler) A Styler object.
 Will be used as the default style of all cells.

 Methods
 ^^^^^^^